-- Once cooled and hardened, pulse the dates in segments using either a food processor/coffee grinder into a powdery form.
+- Once cooled and hardened, pulse the dates in VERY SMALL segments (THIS IS CRUCIAL SO YOU DON'T DAMAGE YOUR PROCESSOR) using either a food processor/coffee grinder into a powdery form.
 The sugar may lump after pulverising, don't worry this is normal and still be used.

 - Store in an airtight container (can last for several weeks)